-15. Spell out the word with your finger on someone’s hand or back; do they know what you are spelling?
+15. Spell out the word with your finger on someone’s hand or back.
+Does he or she know what you are spelling?

 Practice Spelling Through Play

-16. Use blocks or Legos.
-Each time the child spells a word correctly, she receives a certain number of blocks or Legos (3–5).
-After practice is done, she may use the blocks she won to build something.
+16. Use blocks or LEGO™.
+Each time the child spells a word correctly, he or she receives a certain number of blocks or LEGO™ (3–5).
+After practice is done, the child may use the blocks won to build something.

 17. Create a block tower.
 For each correct word, the child gets a block to add to a tower.
 See how high the tower can be built before it falls.
-With multiple children, each child creates a separate tower, or all may add to the same one.
+With multiple children, each child creates a separate tower, or they may all add to the same one.

 18. Write the words on colored dot stickers and place them on a stuffed animal.